Five Minutes with Gaelle Gourmelon

 How did you decide to go into a career in landscape architecture?

-When deciding on a career, I’ve always been gone back to two things: I really love science, and I want to do something good in the world.
+When deciding on a career, I’ve always gone back to two things: I really love science, and I want to do something good in the world.
 When I was in college, I thought that meant the obvious: going into medicine.
 But the more I went down the road of getting my biology degree, the less the idea of moving through sterile hospitals and dealing with antibiotics appealed to me.
 Instead, my time spent looking through a microscope in a sea turtle lab, differentiating mosquito species by the color of their wings, and memorizing bird calls made me realize that the “good in the world” I wanted to do was broader (and messier) than medicine.

 That’s why I went instead toward public health.
 Public health looks less at the course of disease and more at the systems and environments that lead to health.
 I specialized in the field of environmental health, where practitioners focus on interactions between the external world and the body (human and otherwise).
 After a few years working as a fellow at the U.S. Environmental Protection Agency and working in the non-profit sector, I wanted to find a way to more directly shape the environment for the better.
 That’s when I discovered landscape architecture.
 I went back to school, gained the graphic and technical skills I needed to supplement my other training, and that’s where I am now.